-More than other lemurs, mongoose lemurs might be active at different times of the day depending on the time of year.
-Mongoose lemurs appear to be cathemeral (active at varying times, both day and night) throughout wet and the dry season.
-However, during the warm, wet months (December to April) there is considerably more diurnal and/or crepuscular (evening) activity.
-With the onset of the dry season in May, there is a shift towards nocturnal behavior and the lemurs eventually become most active at night.
+Mongoose lemurs live in the dry, deciduous forest of Madagascar which means they have to be flexible enough to contend with 6 month periods of limited to no rainfall.
+While they appear to be cathemeral (active at varying times, both day and night) all year round, more nighttime activity is common during the dry months (May – November).
 It is thought that this shift towards nocturnality during the dry, hot season helps the lemurs conserve energy by shifting their activity towards the coolest part of the day.
 Also, this is the season where there is the least forest cover, so being active at night might help the lemurs avoid detection by predators.

 During both the wet and the dry season, fruit appears to dominate the mongoose lemur diet.
 In the wet season, the animals are also known to feed voraciously on flowers, particularly those from the Kapok tree.
 In addition, these lemurs are extremely fond of nectar, which may indicate that they are important pollinators of certain species of flowers.
-During the dry season, the mongoose lemur must turn to mature and immature leaves for nourishment.
+During the dry season, the mongoose lemur must turn to both mature and immature leaves for nourishment.
 In the wild, they have also been observed to feed on the occasional beetle and insect grub.
-In captive groups, mongoose lemurs have been seen to stalk, kill, and consume wild birds unfortunate enough to fly into their cages.

-In the wild, infants are born in mid-October.
+In the wild, infants are born at the beginning of the wet season in October.
 Infants cling to their mothers’ bellies for the first 3 weeks, shifting only to nurse.
 At approximately 5 weeks of age, the young lemurs will take their first tentative steps away from their mothers.
 With this hint of independence, infants begin to taste solid food, sampling bits of whatever the other members of their group are eating.
 Nursing continues, in a steady decline in importance in the infant’s diet, until the infant is weaned at approximately 5 – 6 months of age.

 Habitat & Conservation